What opportunities will this course give me?

-The tutor has a number of years experience of welding and is qualified to City and Guilds Level 2 in MIG Welding.
-He enjoys welding, teaching others the skills, and gains satisfaction from producing an end product that is useful and practical.
-The tutor also previously worked in a school motor vehicle workshop.
+Our tutors have a number of years experience of welding and are qualified in Welding.
+They enjoy teaching others the skills, and gain satisfaction from producing an end product that is useful and practical.

 Why is Eastleigh College my best choice?